Central University of Jharkhand: History

 CUJ was established in 2009 under the first schedule of the Central Universities Act, 2009.
 The first and founding Vice Chancellor (VC), Darlando Khathing, was appointed 1 March 2009.
 Consequent upon culmination of his tenure in March 2014, he was replaced by acting vice chancellor A.N.
 Misra.
 Prof. Misra served as acting VC until the appointment of Nand Kumar Yadav Indu as permanent VC in August 2015.
 On completion of his term, Prof. Ratan Kumar Dey served as the acting VC for almost a year.
-Currently, Prof. Kshiti Bhusan Das is heading the university.
+Prof. Kshiti Bhusan Das headed the university until February 2026.
+The current acting VC is Prof. Sarang Medhekar.

 Campuses

-The University has two operational campuses (temporary campus and permanent campus).
+The university has two operational campuses (temporary campus and permanent campus).